 Looming from its craggy perch atop an ancient volcano, this iconic castle dates back to the 11th century and defines the city's skyline even today.
-Take in a royal view of Edinburgh and the surrounding countryside from its battlements, and see storied treasures such as the Honours of Scotland—the crown, scepter, and sword that once graced the Scottish monarch.
+Take in a royal view of Edinburgh and the countryside from its battlements, and see treasures such as the Honours of Scotland—the crown, scepter, and sword that once graced the Scottish monarch.

 Kelvingrove Art Gallery and Museum